Welcome to THE POISON GARDEN website

 You can access the blog here.

 But, before going any further, it's important to understand that accidental plant poisoning is very unusual and only very rarely do people suffer serious harm.
 Death from accidental ingestion of a poisonous plant, in its natural state, is exceptionally unusual.
-Click here to go to a page where you will find some results from a study in Switzerland.

 A bee feeds on monkshood

-It cannot be said too often that poison plants cause far less harm than might be expected.
+It cannot be said too often that poisonous plants cause far less harm than might be expected.
 In 'Accidental poisoning deaths in British children 1958-77' published by the British Medical Journal, Neil C Fraser reports on a total of 598 poisoning deaths of children under 10 years of age.
 In the period covered only three deaths were attributed to plants.
 Even this low number is overstated since one death was due to fungi and in one of the other two 'the role of ingestion in the child's demise is doubtful'.
 Thus there may have been only one confirmed plant death, with 'hemlock' being the plant responsible, in twenty years.
 Fraser's analysis makes it clear that medication, household cleaning materials and cosmetics pose a much higher risk than poison plants.

 The number of cases of accidental plant poisoning is so small that very few countries trouble to keep any sort of detail track of incidents.
 In 1996, however, a paper appeared giving detailed information for Switzerland.
 Though it would be wrong to suggest that the results are entirely typical of the whole world, they do give an idea of how small the problem of accidental plant poisoning really is.
 More detail from the Swiss paper is available here.